Exclusive 8-Day Photo Tour to Kenya

 Simone Janssen

 I have worked as a (camping) tour guide in Southern Africa from 2004 to 2007.
 During that period I did a full-time one month course at Eco Training to learn more about the bush: its animals, trees, tracks and everything else that is part of the great African circle of life.
 Now I have already hosted several photosafaris in Kenya and South Africa.
 In addition, I have worked as a trainer and coach for seven years in the Netherlands.
-Back home, I am a very experienced professional photographer, especially for weddings, but as soon as I have the opportunity, I will travel to Africa again!
+Back home, I am a very experienced professional photographer, especially for corporate work, but as soon as I have the opportunity, I will travel to Africa again!
 My work can be found on Instagram: @simone_afrika

 cheetah